L0rd-AK/L0rd-AK/README.md

 ## 👨‍💻 About Me

 I'm a passionate Full-Stack Developer from Bangladesh with a strong foundation in both frontend and backend development.
-I love turning complex problems into simple, beautiful, and intuitive solutions.
+I love turning complex problems into simple, beautiful, intuitive solutions and money.

 - 🔭 I'm currently working on improving my full-stack development skills
 - 🌱 Learning **Next.js**, **TypeScript**, and **Redux**